How can I get my registration / product key information

 https://cdn.stardock.us/support/uploads/Purge_WB.zip

-Save the file to your desktop, right click it and select "Run as Administrator" if you're on Vista/7/8/8.1/10
+Double-click the downloaded purge file and select "Run as Administrator" if you're on Windows 7/8/8.1/10.

 Reboot the computer and reinstall the application.
 It is important to get the most recent version of the application.